+ Profile + Job

 Both babysitters and nannies care for children while parents are away, but nannies are more involved.
 Nannies play a bigger part in the children's lives and do other tasks like housework, food preparation, and home management.
 Babysitters are short-term caretakers who are hired on an ad-hoc basis.

 Often the line between a babysitter and a nanny can be blurred.
-Below are some typical differences:
+Below, Lydia Kutz explains some of the typical differences:

 Common differences between Babysitters and Nannies